-The enormous challenge of overcoming poverty and hunger in an era of climate shocks cannot be solved without realizing food sovereignty.
-We understand «sovereignty» on one hand, as political participation: many actors in agriculture and within the food system – small farmers, agricultural workers, informal traders, etc.—belong to the oppressed, politically marginalized classes.
-They must be able to defend their rights and collectively articulate their interests.
-On the other hand, we understand “sovereignty” as control over resources such as seeds, water and land, as well as access to markets, knowledge and capital.
+This transformation will not be possible without enacting food sovereignty.
+By “sovereignty”, we mean, on the one hand, political co-determination: many actors within our food systems—small farmers, agricultural workers, informal traders, etc.—belong to the subaltern, politically marginalized classes, and they must be able to defend their rights and articulate their interests collectively.
+On the other hand, we understand “sovereignty” as control over resources such as seeds, water, and land, as well as the right of access to markets, knowledge, and capital.

-Food sovereignty requires a radical, left-wing policy shift.
-Rather than drastic policies of «free trade”, the proliferation of technology packages proffered by transnational agrochemicals and the integration of a small number of farms into a regulated supply chain of supermarkets and food companies, states must develop broad-based strategies.
-These include promoting partnerships between researchers and farm producers, agro-ecological approaches, building infrastructure to strengthen informal domestic markets, providing new technologies for public use, and enforcing basic social rights such as the rights of agricultural workers.
+Achieving food sovereignty in turn requires a radical, left-wing policy shift: instead of rigorous “free trade”, the proliferation of transnational agrochemical corporations’ technologies, and the integration of a few farms into the regulated supply chains of supermarket and food corporations, states ought to focus on broader strategies.
+These include fostering partnerships between research and farmer-producers, agroecological approaches, infrastructure to strengthen informal domestic markets, provisioning new technologies as common goods, and protecting the basic social rights of agricultural wage-labourers along the entire supply chain.